Antidiuretic blood test measures the level of antidiuretic hormone (ADH) in blood.

 - Damage to the hypothalamus or pituitary gland

-diabetes insipidus(condition in which the kidneys are not able to conserve water)
+Central diabetes insipidus(a condition in which the kidneys are not able to conserve water)

 - Excessive thirst (

 - Too much fluid in the blood vessels (volume overload)